The Broken Oath Part 5

 “Fine.”
 There was an even hiss from the shadows of the far trunk.
 A pair of round green eyes flashed in the darkness.
 “We tried to be civil.
 Now we have no choice but to make you leave.”
 Then Claw leaped.

 Star felt her paws crash down on his shoulders, her claws digging into his fur as they searched for skin.
 He let out a yelp of shock as he recoiled from the predator’s grasp.
 Greatwing moved to help, his huge wings lifting him into the stagnant air, but before he could act Storm slammed into him.
 Star managed to wriggle out from under Claw’s paws.
-He saw an opening at her hunch and lept onto her back.
+He saw an opening at her haunch and leapt onto her back.
 She let out a pained wail as his teeth tore into her shoulder.
 She bucked, trying to dislodge him, but he held fast.

 Above him Greatwing and Storm tussled in the branches.
-They grappled as they clung to each others talons, each trying to knock the other out of the air.
-He saw Greatwing lunge for the smaller raptor but Storm fainted and raked her talons down his leg.
+They grappled as they clung to each other’s talons, each trying to knock the other out of the air.
+He saw Greatwing lunge for the smaller raptor, but Storm fainted and raked her talons down his leg.
 Star watched the skin part and a great swell of dark blood gush over Greatwing’s foot.
-With a screech the greatwing ripped at storm’s wing with his good leg.
-Storm managed to free herself but her flight feathers were matted with blood.
+With a screech the greatwing ripped at Storm’s wing with his good leg.
+Storm managed to free herself, but her flight feathers were matted with blood.

 Star could taste the salty tang of Claw’s own blood as it seeped through his teeth and into his mouth.
-A sudden bolt of horror shook him and the anger dissipated, allowing him to process the situation with a clear mind.
+A sudden bolt of horror shook him, and the anger dissipated, allowing him to process the situation with a clear mind.

 What have we done?
 His eyes widened as he realized that he was hurting one of his closest friends.
 He started to loosen his jaws just as Claw rolled over with a grunt.
-Star tried to jump off of her too late and the breath was driven from his body as Claw’s weight pinned him to the ground.
+Star tried to jump off her too late and the breath was driven from his body as Claw’s weight pinned him to the ground.
 His muzzle was buried in her fur and his lungs screamed for air.
 Just as he was about to lose consciousness Claw hauled herself up.
 She didn’t waste any time and slashed at him with her uninjured leg.
 Star felt her claws glide through his flesh.
 He cried out as blood dripped down his flank.

-Before she could strike Greatwing dore down on her, clawing at the cat with his talons.
+Before she could strike Greatwing bore down on her, clawing at the cat with his talons.
 She hissed and flattened her ears.
 She swung a paw at his throat, her claws flashing in the now dying sunlight.
 Greatwing grasped a clump of her fur in his talons as he dodged and lifted her.
-Star saw the strain as his wings struggled to keep the raptor aloft.
+Star saw the strain as his wings struggled to keep the feline aloft.
 He threw the cat and Claw hit the trunk with a sickening thud.
 Star forced himself to stand despite the pain and limped over to her.
 The clawbeast was completely still.
 Her face frozen with her lips pulled back from red soaked teeth.
 Her neck was broken.

-“I’m … sorry…..”
-Greatwing rasped when he saw Star, his gaze flicking to the other side of the hollow.
+“I’m … sorry…” Greatwing rasped when he saw Star, his gaze flicking to the other side of the hollow.
 Then he went still.
-Star glanced past Greatwing and the sight made him retch.
+Star glanced past Greatwing, and the sight made him retch.

-“Now the Desert is mine.”
+“Now the desert is mine.”
 His tone was flat, emotionless.